 I was also taught that I and God were different.
 This is borne out in the Christian myth of Adam and Eve.
 God Created Adam and Eve outside of “Him.”
 Therefore God created his creation but is different from it.

 In Ancient Kemet everything that is created was from one source and of the same substance as that source.
 No matter how many different things look they are still that same source in a different form.
-That’s how it was ORIGINALLY taught before it was changed by the Greek Gnostics who gave the idea to Roman Christians.
+That’s how it was ORIGINALLY taught before it was changed.
+The ideas were passed through the Greek Gnostics to Roman Christians who then misinterpreted so much of the ancient Kemetic wisdom.

 within the Kemetic framework, you and God are of the same substance just a different magnitude.
 You are a drop in the ocean that is God and an ocean is a multitude of drops.
 This is a good analogy of how the Kemetians thought about our connection to God.